 Note: All modules are indicative and based on the current academic session.
 Course information is correct at the time of publication and is subject to review.
 Exact modules may, therefore, vary for your intake in order to keep content current.
 If there are changes to your course we will, where reasonable, take steps to inform you as appropriate.

 You will be taught through a combination of lectures, tutorials, seminars, simulation of client interviewing and advocacy, case study analysis and self-directed study.
 Assessment is through coursework (presentations, essays and reports) and usually an exam or test, which is typically weighted as follows in your first year:

 These assessment weightings are indicative only.
 The exact weighting may vary depending on option modules chosen by students and teaching methods deployed by the academic member of staff each year.
 Indicative assessment weighting and assessment type per module are shown as part of the module information.
 Again these are based on the current academic session.

 This is a full-time course.
 Each module is worth 30 credits.
 It is expected that student will spend a total of 300 hours of study for each module.
 You should be prepared to devote approximately 10 contact hours a week to your studies and additional independent hours of study in order to succeed.
 Teaching is through a mix of lectures, tutorials, seminars and lab sessions and the breakdown of these activity types is shown in each module description.

-Other: In addition, each module provides a two-hour surgery each week for individual consultation with the lecturer.
 You will also have timetabled meetings with your personal tutor and careers and/or subject meetings scheduled throughout the year.